-Crustless Quiche with Butternut Squash, Kale & Sundried Tomato topped with Goats Feta and Pumpkin Seeds.
-This gluten free and grain free quiche is not only tasty and nutritious but also dairy free.
-It makes the perfect lunch or light dinner.
+Crustless Quiche with Butternut Squash, Kale & Sundried Tomato topped with Pumpkin Seeds.
+This gluten free and grain free quiche is tasty and nutritious and very easy to make.
+Packed with veggies this healthy crustless quiche makes the perfect lunch or light dinner.

-First blog post!
-Wow….after months of testing recipes and fine tuning recipes that I used to give out to clients I had been waiting for this day to put it all together.
-Somehow I thought it would be more serene and organised than the actual day was, but hey that’s life with a toddler, days are certainly never serene, and sometimes they can be organised if you are having a good day but things can turn topsy turvy pretty quickly.
-I had been waiting for a day for my husband to be off and us both to be free so he could help look after Master H and also take some photo’s as he is a pretty good with a camera.
+First blog post…after months of testing recipes and fine tuning recipes that I used to give out to clients I had been waiting for this day to put it all together.
+Somehow I thought it would be more serene and organised than the actual day was – but hey that’s life with a toddler – days are certainly never serene!
+Sometimes you are on top of it all but things can turn topsy turvy pretty quickly.
+I had been waiting for a day for my husband to be off and us both to be free so he could help look after Master H and also take some photos as he is a pretty handy with a camera.

 So on to the food here it goes..

-I have added pumpkin seeds to the top of the quiche, pumpkin seeds are an excellent source of zinc.
+- I have added pumpkin seeds to the top of this crustless quiche, pumpkin seeds are an excellent source of zinc.
 Zinc is essential for a healthy immune system so as a whole this is a great dish to eat as we head into winter.

 If you are looking for other recipes with butternut squash or kale you may like to try my Roasted Butternut Squash & Turmeric Hummus or Baked Eggs with Crispy Kale, Capsicum & Pumpkin Seeds.

-A delicious grain & dairy free quiche with butternut squash, kale & pumpkin seeds.
+A delicious grain free crustless quiche with butternut squash, kale & pumpkin seeds.

 25 minCook Time